Engelberg/rolling-stones/README.md

 ## License

-Copyright © 2016 Mark Engelberg
+Copyright Â© 2016 Mark Engelberg

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.